marcaureledivernois/semantic_game/README.md

 # Guess the secret word !

 Play the game [here](https://share.streamlit.io/marcaureledivernois/semantic_game/app.py).
 The goal of the game is to guess a secret word.
 To do so, propose any word and see how close you are from the secret word.

-The higher the score you get, the closer you are to the secret word.
-When you score high, it means your proposed word is either easily interchangeable with the secret word, or that it is often associated with the secret word.
+**The lower the score you get, the closer you are to the secret word**.
+When you score low, you did a good job !
+It means your proposed word is either easily interchangeable with the secret word, or that it is often associated with the secret word.
+Continue in that direction !

 ## Examples